 Want to buy this creation ?
-The three version of the Lego Mehari have been indexed to mochub and are for sale for $139.95 (red), $149.95 (white) and $179.95 (orange).
-The whole package included the parts, and the Pro rendering PDF building instructions.
+The six versions of the Lego Mehari have been indexed to Buildamoc and are for sale.
+The whole package included the Lego genuine parts, and the Pro rendering PDF building instructions.

 An important point of this project was to create building instructions.
-That is why I focused myself to use available and cheap parts and find 3 possible versions without major changes in design : red, white and orange.
-You can see below the three versions with :
+That is why I focused myself to use available and cheap parts and find different possible versions without major changes in design : red, white, orange, blue, green and yellow.
+You can see below the versions with :